Mozo guides

 Set savings goals

-Part of your budget should be a plan to put away savings each month, and a goal that those savings are going toward.
-This will keep you on track with your savings, and can also make it easier to allocate parts of your budget.
+Part of your budget should include a plan to put away savings each month and a goal that those savings are working toward.
+This will keep you on track and can make it easier to allocate parts of your budget.

 Find a joint savings account